 A bankruptcy isn’t anyone’s first choice, but we know sometimes it feels like your only option.
 But it is possible to avoid bankruptcy.
 It starts with taking care of your Four Walls: food, utilities, shelter and transportation.
 Once you’ve got your home in order, it’s time to get aggressive by selling everything in sight, getting on a tight budget to cut unnecessary expenses, and snagging a side hustle to throw even more money at your debt.
 And you can always sit down with a financial coach who will guide you through your specific situation.
 Remember—it’s never too late to get help.

-If you’re ready to cut credit from your life and say never again to bankruptcy, Financial Peace University will show you how.
+If you’re ready to cut credit from your life and say never again to bankruptcy, Ramsey+ will show you how.
 You’ll learn how to pay off your debt, save and invest so you never have to worry about money again.
+Start a free trial today!